anvaka/sunburst/demo/dom/README.md

 # How to make your own snapshot?

 Step 1.
-Copy content of [domburst.js](https://raw.githubusercontent.com/anvaka/sunburst/master/demo/dom/build/domburst.js).
+Copy the content of [domburst.js](https://raw.githubusercontent.com/anvaka/sunburst/master/demo/dom/build/domburst.js).

 Step 2.
 Open any website and open Google Chrome developer tools ([how?](https://stackoverflow.com/a/66434/125351))